Rajeev Pillai: Career

-Pillai has played for Kerala Strikers team in the 2012 to 2024 seasons of the Celebrity Cricket League.
+Pillai has played for Kerala Strikers team in the 2012 to 2024 seasons and Mumbai Heroes team in the 2025 season of the Celebrity Cricket League.

 He represented Kerala in Celebrity Badminton League as well.

 Pillai said in a 2016 interview there are no shortcuts to 'get fit quick', and encourages enthusiasts to take up mixed martial arts (MMA).
 His fitness regimen involves jiujitsu, capoeira, karate, boxing and CrossFit.
 His workout also involves a healthy and controlled diet.
 In the gym, he focuses on 45 minutes to 2 hours of weight training to keep his body fat content below 10 per cent.